 This type of clemency restores the applicant’s rights of citizenship in Florida that they had prior to their conviction.
 However, this does not include the right to own, possess, or use firearms.
 Additionally, this type of clemency does not relieve the applicant from registration or notification requirements imposed by prior sexual offenses (or other requirements included as terms of the sentence for sex offenders).

 Any individual seeking clemency, including the restoration of rights, must complete an application submitted to the Office of Executive Clemency.
 These application forms are available on the Clemency page of the Florida Commission on Offender Review website and can be made available by the Coordinator if requested.
-All application for clemency must be filed with the Coordinator on the forms provided, and they must include the required court documents.
+All applications for clemency must be filed with the coordinator on the forms provided, and they must include the required court documents.

 How Does the Florida Clemency Process Work?